 Pho is perhaps the most popular Vietnamese food.
 No matter if you’ve been to Vietnam or not, you’ve likely heard of pho.
 It’s said that Hanoi is the birthplace of pho.
 That’s why it’s the most common dish of the capital.

 What is pho?
 Pho is simply a Vietnamese noodle, traditionally served in beef or chicken broth, topped with thin cuts of beef or chicken and often finished with a sprinkle of green onions.
-Pho has the best flavor when be served with chili sauce and herbs including sawtooth herb, mint, and coriander.
-To Vietnamese people, the stunning part about pho is the broth.
+Pho has the best flavour when be served with chilli sauce and herbs including sawtooth herb, mint, and coriander.
+To the Vietnamese people, the stunning part about pho is the broth.
 A stall with an excellent broth is always crowded with locals.

 Banh da cua

-Banh da cua is favorite noodle soup in Haiphong that frequently eaten for breakfast.
-The noodle used for banh da cua is thick, flat and larger than other types of rice noodles, with more of a roasted rice flavor.
+Banh da cua is favourite noodle soup in Haiphong that frequently eaten for breakfast.
+The noodle used for Banh da cua is thick, flat and larger than other types of rice noodles, with more of a roasted rice flavour.
 The broth is made from fat crabs caught from rivers or paddies to create natural sweetness.
-Some people even add bone broth to enhance the flavor of the broth.
+Some people even add bone broth to enhance the flavour of the broth.
 A bowl of bank da cua is the combination of brown rice noodle, normally prepared with fried fish cakes, prawns, bindweed, and cha la lot (betel leaf wrapped pork dumplings).
 Other toppings like beef and chicken can also be added.
-A hit of lime juice and chilies made things even better.
-Similar to pho, banh da is full of flavor when be served with fresh vegetables and herbs.
+A hit of lime juice and chillies made things even better.
+Similar to pho, banh da is full of flavour when be served with fresh vegetables and herbs.

 Bun Bo Hue

 Bun Bo Hue originates in Hue, a city on the coast of central Vietnam.
 The broth of Bun Bo Hue is simmered with various types of beef and pork bones.
-The real highlight is lemon grass and red chilies.
+The real highlight is lemongrass and red chillies.
 Although the noodle is well-known for being spicy, it’s very worth a try.
 To prepare a delicious Bun Bo Hue, the cook will put thick round rice noodles into a bowl and top with slices of brisket, pieces of ham hocks, and cubes of congealed pig’s blood.
-The savory broth is then poured on top of the rice noodles.
+The savoury broth is then poured on top of the rice noodles.
 To finish off, a garnish of green onions, cilantro, and white onions are added.
-Similar to other noodle dishes, Bun Bo Hue is always service with a plate of shredded cabbage, banana blossoms, bean sprouts, mint leaves and lime wedges.
+Similar to other noodle dishes, Bun Bo Hue is always served with a plate of shredded cabbage, banana blossoms, bean sprouts, mint leaves and lime wedges.

 Hu Tieu Nam Vang